How much value is your business gaining from your contracts?

 How much value would you say your contracts are “worth”?
 Are they living up to their full potential for value creation and serving the needs of all interested parties?
 Share your thoughts by commenting below or tweeting @BuyersMeetPoint.

-If you would like to learn more about CLM solutions and how they meet the needs of the entire enterprise, join a webinar with Selectica’s Patrick Stakenas and guest presenter, Andrew Bartels of Forrester on November 19th at 2:00pm EST.
+If you would like to learn more about CLM solutions and how they meet the needs of the entire enterprise, contact us and request a demonstration.